Last updated: August 22, 2016 at 10:38 am

 The site gives many oracle bone pictographs, seal script pictographs, and other ancient pictographs of the character that you searched.
 It will usually give dozens of examples of ancient forms of the character.
 Often one of the best ways to remember a character is to learn its etymology, and so this character will likely make learning and remembering Chinese characters easier.

 Although this is mainly an English dictionary, you can actually use this site to search individual Chinese characters.
 For example if you search for 我，you get

-Another great source for Chinese character etymological information.
+This site is another great source for Chinese Character etymological information.
 This site seems to have a slightly smaller database than yellowbridge.com or chineseetymology.org for etymological information of characters, but it is still a great source.
 Like chineseetymology.org, this site also will often show you pictographs of the Ancient and Archaic forms of the character.

-One of the best online dictionaries that includes etymology information.
-After you paste in a Chinese character, the Character etymology tab of the output gives information about the character, and will do so both for the simplified and traditional form of the character.
+Yellowbridge is one of the best online dictionaries that includes etymology information.
+After you paste in a Chinese character, you can click on the Character etymology tab to get etymology information about the character.
+Also, this site will show both for the Simplified and Traditional form of the character.